VanLife Header

 Renogy 20’ 10AWG Solar Panel Extension Cable with M&F Connectors - $34.99

-The Trina 370-watt monocrystalline panel that I adorned my roof with has been working great since Day 1.
+The Trina 370-watt monocrystalline panel that I adorned my roof with has worked great since Day 1.

 But, pretty much on a whim, I climbed by backdoor ladder, took a look, and decided the vacant space near the rear of the roof could be out to better use.
 It was not large enough to put any kind of worthwhile platform up there, though I did toy with that idea.